 Do you dream of a world where you can make money on crypto without putting too much effort?
 While there is no robot yet that brings you revenues, several attempts to automate your thinking are already present in the market.

 One of those attempts is signal trading.
 Let’s take a look at what that is.

 What is signal trading?

-What do you think of when you think of trade signals?
+What do you think trade signals could be?
 Most likely, you can guess how they are calls to some sort of action.
 But what calls and to what action?

-A trade signal is simply a signal to buy or sell an asset (e.g., Bitcoin).
-Trade signals are often generated by technical analysis or a group of experienced traders providing their insights.
-Later, you can receive those signals either via email, or text messages, or Telegram.
+A trade signal is simply a signal to buy or sell an asset (e.g., Bitcoins).
+Trade signals are often generated by technical analyses or a group of experienced traders providing their insights.
+Later, you can receive those signals either via email, text messages, or Telegram.

-In a nutshell, if you’re looking for a quick and short recommendation to react to a certain market situation, signals are here to assist.
+In a nutshell, if you’re looking for a quick and short recommendation to react to a certain market situation, signals will help.

 Signal trading in crypto